Crypto137/MHServerEmu/docs/Index.md

 - [Client Launch Parameters](./Client/ClientLaunchParameters.md) - a list of various launch parameters that you can use when running the client (such as enabling verbose logging).

 - [ClientConfig](./Client/ClientConfig.md) - ClientConfig.xml file structure.

-- [Constants](./Client/Constants.md) - a list of various constants used by the client.